- About Us

 For cyclists who are unfortunate enough to be struck by a car or other vehicle, they should seek medical attention immediately, report the incident to the police and exchange contact information with other parties including any witnesses.

 They should also contact a lawyer.
 An experienced personal injury attorney can help determine what occurred and who is responsible.
 Holding the right parties accountable for injuries or wrongful death can enable you to get the compensation you and your family deserve.
-For a free consultation, call the lawyers at Smith LaCien at (312) 509-8900 or send an email to: [email protected].
+For a free consultation, call the lawyers at Smith LaCien LLP at (312) 509-8900 or send an email to: email@example.com.